Significant noise improvement in a Kinetic Inductance Phonon-Mediated detector by use of a wideband parametric amplifier: Resonator noise calibration

-$\tilde{s}$ and $J_{\rm qp}$ were used to compute the optimally filtered quasiparticle resolution $\sigma_{\rm qp}$, and the results are shown in Fig. \ref{fig:rqplot}.
+With $\tilde{s}$ and $J_{\rm qp}$ in hand, we computed the optimally filtered quasiparticle density resolution $\sigma_{\rm qp}$ as per Eq. \ref{eq:optimal} and the results are shown in Fig.~\ref{fig:rqplot}.
 In order to project the ultimate energy threshold reach of a KIPM detector with KI-TWPA amplification, the results are converted to an inferred energy resolution $\sigma_E^*$ of a hypothetical single resonator KIPM detector\footnote{In a multi-resonator KIPM detector, the energy resolution scales with $\sqrt{\text{\# of resonators}}$.}, assuming the measured $\sigma_{\rm qp}$ for each MKID in the present array.
 We converted to $\sigma_E^*$ with

 where $V_{\rm sc}=3\times10^4$~$\mu$m$^3$ is the superconducting absorber volume and $\eta_{\rm ph}$ is a phonon absorption to quasiparticle creation efficiency.
-We expect $\eta_{\rm ph}=0.3$ is achievable, from measurements in other phonon-mediated experimental designs \cite{{ren2021design,*pyle2009surface}}.
+We expect $\eta_{\rm ph}=0.3$ is achievable, from measurements in other phonon-mediated experimental designs \cite{ren2021design,pyle2009surface}.

-The results of the inferred resolution calculation are shown in Fig. \ref{fig:rqplot} for both the $\kappa_{1,2}$ directions, plotted against an \textit{RF responsivity} quantity $R_Q$.
+The results of the inferred resolution calculation are shown in Fig.~\ref{fig:rqplot} for both the $\kappa_{1,2}$ directions, plotted against an \textit{RF responsivity} quantity $R_Q$.
 This variable, first defined in Ref. \cite{ramanathan2022}, takes the form:

 where $|V_r|$ is the voltage amplitude of a nearby off-resonant tone \textit{at the resonator}.
 Given the complexity and systematic uncertainties involved in extracting $V_{r}$ in a real experiment, a relative measure of $R_Q$ can be obtained by using $V_{\rm ADC}$ instead, which is measured at the DAQ in arbitrary ADC units.
 Conveniently, the diameter of a resonance circle in raw IQ space is $D=|V_{\rm ADC}|Q_r/|\hat{Q}_c|$, which allowed for this relative $R_Q$ to be computed as $DQ_r$.
-We note that $|V_{\rm ADC}| \propto |a|\sqrt{P_g}$ and so depends on the readout power.
+We note that $|V_{\rm ADC}| \propto |a|\sqrt{P_\text{DAC}}$: $a$~is the off-resonance transmission, introduced in Eq.~\ref{eq:s21}, and $P_\text{DAC}$ is the power at the DAC, which is also proportional to $P_g$, the generator or readout power at the resonator.
+In other words, as the readout power increases, $|V_\text{ADC}|$, $|V_r|$, and ultimately $R_Q$ all increase, leading to an improved energy resolution.
 Additionally, $R_Q\propto dS_{21}/dx|_{x=0}$ as computed from Eq. \ref{eq:s21}, emphasizing the role of $R_Q$ as the RF responsivity.